 The RC has access to expert advice inside and/or outside the Company on remuneration of directors, where required.
-No external remuneration consultant was appointed in FY2019.
+No external remuneration consultant was appointed in FY2020.

-Summary of RC's activities in FY2019
+Summary of RC's activities in FY2020

-- Reviewed the remuneration for Directors and Key Management Personnel; - Agreed with the variable bonus for employees of the Group; - Reviewed the remuneration level for Non-executive Independent Directors; and - Reviewed the proposed salary adjustment for management for FY2019.
+- Reviewed the renewal of service contract for Executive Chairman; - Reviewed the remuneration for Directors and Key Management Personnel; - Agreed with the variable bonus for employees of the Group; - Reviewed the remuneration level for Non-executive Independent Directors; and - Reviewed the proposed salary adjustment for management for FY2020.